Aleinu Program Manager

 Gillian Steinberg is a writing consultant for Sacred Spaces, focusing on clarity and readability, tone, and consistency of diction and style.
 Because Sacred Spaces’ work relies on careful, sensitive use of language, Gillian helps to ensure that all of Sacred Spaces’ written materials are accessible, precise, and clear.
 Gillian is also a full-time English teacher at SAR High School in Riverdale, the Bronx, and serves as a writing coach for adults working on academic or other professional writing.
 She holds a PhD in English from the University of Delaware and is the author of Philip Larkin and His Audiences (Palgrave Macmillan 2010) and Thomas Hardy: the Poems (Palgrave Macmillan 2013) as well as numerous articles and book chapters on literature and pedagogy.

-Victor is the Director of Education and Research for the Zero Abuse Project.
-He is also the president of the Academy on Violence and Abuse and Founder of the Gundersen National Child Protection Training Center.
-He previously served as executive director of the National Center for the Prosecution of Child Abuse.
-Victor has trained thousands of child protection professionals from all 50 states, two U.S. Territories and 17 countries on numerous topics pertaining to child abuse investigation, prosecution, and prevention.
-He has been instrumental in implementing 22 state and international forensic interview training programs and dozens of undergraduate and graduate programs on child maltreatment.
+Victor is the Chief Program Officer of Education and Research for Zero Abuse Project.
+He is the Founder of the National Child Protection Training Center (which merged into Zero Abuse Project) and previously served as director of the National Center for the Prosecution of Child Abuse and president of the Academy on Violence and Abuse.
+Victor has trained thousands of child-protection professionals from all 50 states, two U.S. Territories, and 17 countries on numerous topics pertaining to child abuse investigation, prosecution, and prevention.
 Victor gained national recognition for his work addressing child abuse in small communities as a prosecutor in rural Minnesota.
-He is the recipient of numerous awards including the Pro Humanitate Award for Child Advocacy from the North American Child Resource Center for Child Welfare and the Heritage Service Award from the National Partnership to End Interpersonal Violence.
-Victor has published numerous peer reviewed journal articles, book chapters, books and other writings pertaining to child abuse and neglect.
-Victor has consulted with public policy makers throughout the country and has testified before the United States Senate Judiciary Committee on reforming child protection education.
+He is the recipient of numerous awards, including the Pro Humanitate Award for Child Advocacy from the North American Child Resource Center for Child Welfare and the Heritage Service Award from the National Partnership to End Interpersonal Violence.
+Most recently, Victor received the “Victims Rights Legend” award.
+This is one of the National Crime Victim Service Awards, which are the highest honors in the field of victim services.
+Victor has published numerous peer-reviewed journal articles, books, and other writings pertaining to child abuse and neglect.
+He has consulted with public policy makers throughout the country and has testified before the United States Senate Judiciary Committee on reforming child protection education.
 He holds degrees from Winona State University, Hamline University School of Law, and Wartburg Theological Seminary.